Ali-Mikael/Application-hacking/h6-HardwareHacking.md

 Found some pretty interesting functions.
 Here's one as an example:

-I already renamed a few variables that made sense to me:
+I already renamed the function and a few variables that made sense to me:
 ```C

 int get_hub_password_list(undefined4 json_hub_obj,int *hub_password_table)